-I found out that the United States has the worst case of fear of anywhere I’ve ever been in the world.
-Children are constantly over-protected from the world – from germs, from strangers, from sexual predators “lurking around every corner”, and any time a news article comes up of something bad happening… anywhere, parents go all out in doubling up the protection.
+I found out that the United States has the worst case of fear of anywhere I've ever been in the world.
+Children are constantly over-protected from the world – from germs, from strangers, from sexual predators “lurking around every corner”, and any time a news article comes up with something bad happening… anywhere, parents go all out in doubling up the protection.

 Since there is no filter on the bad news, you just see every possible angle and possibility for something bad to happen and scramble to try to prevent it from happening to you.

 You turn on the TV and you get brainwashed by all this fear.
 It's bad things presented to you out of context.
 Bad things have always happened and always will happen, but when we have news reporters to tell us any time it does, as if this somehow increases the likeliness of something bad happening to you, you start to get pretty damn pessimistic.
 Statistically, good and bad stuff just happens.
 It's how the world works.
 Don't obsess over things outside of your control.

 When I see parents in the states overprotecting their children, then I see a part of their childhood getting robbed.
 No scraped knees, no wondering around discovering nature by themselves unsupervised, no meeting as many new people as possible – because everyone is out to get you.
 It's just making the next generation even worse off than the current one.